Dean Klafurić

-Dean Klafurić (born 26 July 1972) is a Croatian professional football manager who is the manager of Bosnian Premier League club Široki Brijeg.
+Dean Klafurić (born 26 July 1972) is a Croatian professional football manager.
+Apart from Croatia, he has also managed clubs in Poland, Cyprus, Hungary, Bosnia and Herzegovina, and Serbia.

 Managerial career

 Early career

 Klafurić started working as a football manager in Udarnik in 2005.
 He accepted the place of manager of the Croatia women's national team in 2009.
 In 2012, Klafurić was sacked as manager.
 He then started working in the Dinamo Zagreb Academy.

 On 16 April 2018, Klafurić took over the caretaker manager role at Polish club Legia Warsaw after compatriot Romeo Jozak got fired.
 Klafurić would go on to win the domestic cup and a domestic league title double.
 On 4 June 2018, he was appointed as the manager of Legia Warsaw, before getting sacked on 1 August 2018.

 Klafurić later worked as manager of Hrvatski Dragovoljac, Cypriot side Ethnikos Achna and Slaven Belupo.

 Budapest Honvéd

 On 24 October 2022, Klafurić was appointed manager of Nemzeti Bajnokság I club Budapest Honvéd.
 He managed his first Budapest Honvéd match against Fehérvár, losing 1–0 at the Bozsik Aréna on 29 October 2022.